YRoghi/yroghi.github.io/_posts/2021-09-29-Docker-Be-Hard.md

 Next up was trying to learn how to build a Dockerfile and a docker-compose.yml file.
-I understood the basic logic surrounding containers in Docker, but the syntax and exact process that Docker to build and run a container was somewhat foreign to me.
+I understood the basic logic surrounding containers in Docker, but the syntax and exact process that Docker followed to build and run a container was somewhat foreign to me.
 After doing a bit of reading, I decided to create a basic container from the Python:3.9 image and copied all the program contents into the container cache.
 After installing all dependencies, the container would run main.py, and then exit.
-I have to admit, I was somewhat surprised it worked first try.
-But I was also puzzled at some behaviour the container was exhibiting (I certainly wasn't expecting it to abruptly exit after execution).
+I have to admit, I was somewhat surprised it worked first try, but I was also puzzled at some behaviour the container was exhibiting (I certainly wasn't expecting it to abruptly exit after execution).

 A few questions were raised at this point, what is the container doing upon exit?
 Is it tearing itself down?
 How do I make a Cron job (or something of similar function) out of this?
 And most
 importantly: Why is my container size 1.03Gb when I only have a few text files and barely any Python packages.
 Last I checked, Python is pretty lightweight.
-Is this a by-product of Docker creating a lot of overhead for a performance gain?
+Is this a by-product of Docker creating a lot of overhead for a performance gain at runtime?
 This is something I'm going to have to investigate further.